Sem@$K$: Is my knowledge graph embedding model semantic-aware?: Acknowledgements

 \section{Acknowledgements}

-This work is supported by the AILES PIA3 project ({\href{https://www.projetailes.com/}{https://www.projetailes.com/}}).
+This work is supported by the AILES PIA3 project (see \url{https://www.projetailes.com/}).
 Experiments presented in this paper were carried out using the Grid'5000 testbed, supported by a scientific interest group hosted by Inria and including CNRS, RENATER and several Universities as well as other organizations (see \url{https://www.grid5000.fr}).

 \begin{appendix}